• EdwardC

 Assuming this line of development evolves through history, I’m going to jump forward to the mid 20th century and point out another significant shift, which takes place in the realm of American popular music.
 Indicating the ushering out of jazz vocalists, there emerges at the forefront of pop culture the rock singer.
 With bands like the Doors reaching icon status for their roughly grim western character, their lead man claiming to be a poet inspired by genius instead of a songwriter, we see a new social status parallel to that of Beethoven the commoner communicated through the modern archetype of the rock n roll musician.
 These are men who presented themselves as adepts in knowledge of the underbelly of urban America, who overindulged in illicit drugs, who eventually died form this lifestyle, entering into the public sphere on equal or perhaps greater footing than anyone else.
 Everything about the presence of rock n roll was at once fully engaging and outrightly defiant, constantly the center of attention as well as in a constant state of protest against regimes and traditional values.
 No doubt one of the most wide-spanning revolutions that has ever existed due to its place in the era of television and radio.
 Additionally, its appeal doesn’t seem to fade with time.

-Fast forward again to the current day - early 21st century - and zoom in on the culture of the financial world as an attempt to notice the coming-full-circle of Enlightenment ideology, the conclusion of its ambitions, a conclusion quite similar to the state which inspired its revolt in the first place: the parallax of criminality and social stature.
+Fast forward again to the current day - early 21st century - and zoom in on the culture of the financial world as an attempt to notice the coming-full-circle of Enlightenment ideology, the conclusion of its ambitions, a conclusion quite similar to the state which inspired its revolt in the first place: the parallax of criminality through social stature.
 Although it doesn’t happen in every office or by each employee, it can be wagered to say that some of the most expensive criminals exist in this most powerful symbol of liberty.
 In this industry we see once again the elite personage of a society participating in actions which quite literally rob the public of their value and quite figuratively, by way of a cultural attitude and hierarchy, displace the aspirant’s significance in favor of members who pull along with them the aforementioned criminal appeal of pop culture.
 Essentially, the aspect of criminal tendency makes a business proposal more enticing, a person more interesting.
 Although they aren’t personally a criminal, carrying the image of promoting or provoking a criminal response makes the Wall Street actor that much more appealing.
 It’s almost a culture of rap-battling, a measurement of who has the most “street cred,” albeit only rhetorical in nature.
 The criminal verbal exchange brings with it an almost timeless and priceless value within the financing machine, a commodity which is so rarefied and so totally imbued with status - through and through - that its presence acts as some kind of godliness to be obeyed.
 Is everyone a Madoff?: hell no!
 But do they sorta pretend to be?: sure thing.
 Maybe I know a little bit about it because I’m a New Yorker, but it should be evident to anyone.
 If you aren’t versed in the cultural attitude of the stock market, I’m not going to enlighten you, but the norm is observable.

 Any thoughts?